gerwout/github-two-factor-auth-audit/README.md

 Organisation = "<Name of the organisation>"
 Go to https://github.com/settings/organizations to find the correct name.

+DefaultTeamId = "<default team id for adding users to an organization, use the get_all_teams_for_org.py to find the id>"

 SMTPServer = "<127.0.0.1:25>"
 Mail server that will send the email